studiohummingbird-games/skhema/README.md

 ## How-to
 ### Add a new type
 - Create the interface in :core
+  - Add the supertype interface first
+  - Add the properties for the type
+  - Add the properties that the type can be after the supertypes
 - Create a serializable data class in :serializable
 - Create a subclass function under the data class
 - Add the Type as a subclass to Thing (and other parent types)